Malak-Mansour/Language_In_RobNav/README.md

 | custom-llama_3.1_8B    | Llama-3-1-8B-Instruct   | English and Arabic  |
 | custom-phi    | Phi medium 14B Instruct (4K or 128K ?)  | English and Arabic  |

+# Acknowledgments

+We would like to express our gratitude to the contributors of the NavGPT repository (https://github.com/GengzeZhou/NavGPT/tree/master) for their efforts in developing and maintaining this open-source resource, which was invaluable in the development of this project.